lostpebble/pullstate/docs/reactions.md

 * `original` is passed as a performance consideration.
 It is exactly the same as `draft` but without all the `immer` magic.
 It's a plain object of your state.
   * **Why?** Referencing values directly on your `draft` object can be a performance hit in certain situations because of the way that immer works internally (JavaScript proxies) - so if you need to _reference_ the current store state, you should use `original`.
 But if you want to _change_ it, you use `draft`.
 [Read more on immer's github](https://github.com/immerjs/immer#pitfalls).

+The last argument is the last watched value, passed as a convenience for if you ever need to refer to it.

 ## Example